ZacCranko/training-cookbook/docs/training_cookbook.md

     param = jnp.zeros((256, 192), device=PartitionSpec("gpu", None))
     ```
     The whole of `param` will be replicated twice, but within each host, it will be spread across the eight locally attached GPUs, with each GPU storing a shard of shape `(32, 192)` in HBM.
 This is particularly useful for [FSDP sharding](#fully-sharded-data-parallel-fsdp).

-[^7]: Of course, all dictionaries are order-preserving in modern Python, so this is somewhat redundant.

 ## Train State Initialization